super curricular

 From studying the behind-the-scenes production of Shang-Chi, I learnt how a range of modern visual effects technologies are used to create large-scale fantasy films.
 I discovered how green and blue screens allow filmmakers to replace plain backgrounds with detailed CGI worlds, making impossible locations believable.
 I also learnt how CGI itself is used to create mythical creatures, glowing visual effects, and huge landscapes that could never be filmed in real life.

 Another key point I learnt was the use of digital doubles, which are 3D copies of actors used for dangerous stunts.
 This helps keep actors safe while making the action look seamless.
-I also learnt how motion capture records real human or animal movement and applies it to CGI characters, giving creatures like dragons realistic behavior.
+I also learnt how motion capture records real human or animal movement and applies it to CGI characters, giving creatures like dragons realistic behaviour.

 I learnt that simulations help create magical and natural effects, such as water forming shapes or energy trails from the Ten Rings, making supernatural moments feel believable.
 Finally, I learnt about set extensions, where only part of a set is built physically and the rest is added digitally, which saves money and makes locations look much larger and more impressive.